 The wavetable synthesis-based Microwave was both the first product from then-newly-founded Waldorf Electronics and my first mass-produced industrial design, working within the confines of its 482.6 x 88.9 mm front panel to provide a memorable, independent ‘face’ with which to present this 19-inch (2U) rack-mount synthesizer to the ever-changing electronic musical instrument marketplace.

-Technologically, the Microwave was a PPG Wave synthesizer cast in silicone.
+Technologically, the Microwave was a PPG Wave synthesizer cast in silicon.
 So Waldorf used fat-sounding analogue filter chips behind its wavetable oscillators — just like its legendary ancestor.
 With only eight voices, the Microwave had to cheekily compete against a rising tide of polyphonic, sample-based sound modules.

 The Microwave’s main control unit is centred ergonomically around a large red controller.
 Confirmation and matrix buttons — with highly frequency when programming — are directly reached from the operating position of the right hand with the thumb and ring finger without ever having to reposition that hand.
 The display is located behind a milled out Plexiglass panel that graphically integrates with the main controller.
 The MIDI LED is located on the left, behind the Plexiglass panel in the centre of its semicircular shape.